jeffpar/pcjs/blog/_posts/2022/2022-12-28-spying-on-minix.md

 it starts receiving vertical retrace interrupts from the VGA, which in turn are not "EOI'ed" properly, which in turn prevents all further lower-priority interrupts (including the FDC) from being acknowledged.

 In fact, the MINIX vertical retrace interrupt handler can be called *before* it has fully initialized all its memory pointers, in which case it will REP STOSW the value 0x0700 into the IVT at 0:0 instead of video memory -- clearly not what it intended to do.

 Obviously this is just another reason why machines with a VGA should be avoided.
-PCjs DeskPro 386 machines also have some limitations that are still being investigated, including an inability to read 1.2M diskettes (at the moment, they can only read 360K diskettes), so again, stick with PC or PC AT machines that use an MDA or CGA instead.
+However, there *is* currently at least one PCjs [COMPAQ DeskPro 386](/machines/pcx86/compaq/deskpro386/vga/2048kb/debugger/uncompiled/) machine with an IBM VGA that has been configured with vertical retrace disabled, if you *really* feel the need to test that combination.

 ### The Speed of the CPU